Faire/gradle-kotlin-buildozer/README.md

   Main dependency is listed as permitUnusedDeclared() but does not need to be -- remove its permitUnusedDeclared() configuration in build.gradle.kts:
    - com.faire:core-persistence:1.0.SNAPSHOT@jar
 ```

-## Toolchains
-If your project is using toolchains (i.e. https://docs.gradle.org/current/userguide/toolchains.html), then it is currenty incompatible with this plugin.